aq-org/AQ/docs/index.md

 ### Go to https://aq-org.github.io

-> Copyright 2024 AQ authors, All Rights Reserved.
+> Copyright 2024 AQ author, All Rights Reserved.
 > This program is licensed under the AQ License.
 You can find the AQ license in the root directory.